-Contributions are set based upon funding valuations carried out every three years.
+Contributions are based on funding valuations carried out every three years.
 The valuation performed by an independent qualified actuary as at 1 January 2021 showed a funding surplus of £343k.

-The amount of total employer contributions paid to the scheme during 2022 is £165,600 including administrative expenses and PPF levies (2021: £165,600).
+The amount of total employer contributions paid to the scheme during 2023 is £171k including administrative expenses and PPF levies (2022: £166k).

 A proportion of the pensions in payment have been secured through the purchase of annuity policies with an insurance company.
 In line with previous years, these have been included in the figures as a matching asset and liability.
-Based on the actuarial assumptions it is estimated that the asset and matching liability is approximately £365,000 at the year-end.
+Based on the actuarial assumptions it is estimated that the asset and matching liability is approximately £372k at the year-end (2022: £365k).